 On this page we focus on the functions that we include within the planning, implementation and delivery stages.

-- Database Development – collating Revenues and other existing databases along with on-the-ground sourcing of business information, we will build you a bespoke database that will work for communications, balloting and data management
+- Database development – collating Revenues and other existing databases along with on-the-ground sourcing of business information, we will build you a bespoke database via the BIDBase platform that will work for communications, balloting and data management

 - Survey – we will develop, promote and compile a business survey to understand what projects are right for your BID